Signal-unofficial/key-transparency-server/README.md

 docker compose down server
 ```

+While the servers are running, you can access
-You can now access metrics and the transparency servers
+metrics and the transparency servers
 at the configured addresses by running `kt-client`:

 ```shell